ibm-blockchain-wsc/ImmersionWorkshop/docs/ibpconsole.md

 ![image](images/ibpconsole/0340_AddOrg1PeerSidebar7.png)

-**Step 6.9:** Similar to when you created the certificate authority earlier, you should see your new peer listed, along with a gray box in the upper right of its tile, showing that the status of this peer is "pending" if you hover your mouse over the gray box.
+**Step 6.9:** Similarly to when you created the certificate authority earlier, you should see your new peer listed, along with a gray box in the upper right of its tile, showing that the status of this peer is "pending" if you hover your cursor over the gray box.

 ![image](images/ibpconsole/0350_AddOrg1PeerPending.png)